Ash2112-Hash/Multiplayer-Dice-Simulation/logbook.md

     * Finished Step 2 of the project's progression!
     * Added additional documentation to all components and files of the project

+# 15. Added Strategy and ScoreBoard classes - 2023/01/29
+    * Added Strategy class in order to simulate the random roll strategy as a class for the Player and Game
+    * Added ScoreBoard class to log the wins of both players via a ScoreBoard object implmentation